homan-uppu/writing/2-Essays/No room for average.md

 And this isn't even taking into account the difference in our abilities at birth!
 If we include that, then asymmetry would be even greater.
 I think it's silly to think that we're not born with different capabilities, different strengths and weaknesses, different emotional reactions to the same stimuli.
 Nature is an incredibly complex system - possibly more complex than our feelings.
 I believe you're deluded if you expect nature to produce two equal things - of anything.

-Therefore, in a fair, leveraged world in which our activities are complex, we would see extreme asymmetry.
+Therefore, in a fair, highly leveraged world in which our activities are complex, we would see extreme asymmetry.

 ---